Range of Random Walks on Free Products: Free Products and Random Walks

 \subsection{Generating Functions}

 Our main tool will be the usage of generating functions, which we introduce now.
 The \textit{Green functions} related to $P_i$ and $P$ are given by

 where $z\in\mathbb{C}$, $x_i, y_i\in V_i$ and $x,y\in V$.
 At this point we make the \textit{basic assumption} that the radii of convergence of $G(\cdot,\cdot |z)$ are at least $R>1$.
 This implies transience of our random walk on $V$.
-If the random walk on $V$ is irreducible, then all Green functions have the common radius of convergence $R>1$; in the reducible case one can also easily show that the Green functions $G(x,y|z)$ have radii of convergence $R_{x,y}$ with $R_{x,y}\geq R>1$ for some $R>1$ and all $x,y\in V$.
-For instance, if $P_1$ and $P_2$ govern reversible random walks, then $R>1$; see \cite[Theorem 10.3]{woess}.
-We write $G(x,y):=G(x,y|1)$.
+If the random walk on $V$ is irreducible, then all Green functions have common radius of convergence $R>1$; in the reducible case one can also easily show that the Green functions $G(x,y|z)$, $x,y\in V$, have radii of convergence $R_{x,y}$ with $R_{x,y}\geq R>1$ for some $R>1$.
+For instance, if $P_1$ and $P_2$ govern irreducible and reversible random walks, then $R>1$; see Woess \cite[Theorem 10.3]{woess}.

 The \textit{first visit generating function} related to $P$ is given by

 while the \textit{first return generating function} related to $P$ is given by